Boarders/slick-blog/site/posts/peano.md

   alg (SuccP a) = self-map a
 ```

-and we leave as an exercise to show that there is an isomorphism between $\mathrm{NatP}$
+and we leave, as an exercise, to show that there is an isomorphism between $\mathrm{NatP}$
 algebra structures on $\mathrm{A}$ and discrete dynamical system structures (an observation
 we can upgrade to an isomorphism between the respective categories).